Scott3142/python-programming/site/README.md

 ./claat_export.sh -o deploy # deploys to Github pages
 ```

-**NB: Be sure to check out these files and check out what they do before running these commands.**
+**NB: Be sure to check out these files and understand what they do before running these commands.**

 ## Help